 That is your typical summer day at the Boal Mansion Museum, where the bright and motivated, both young and old, get together to advance the museum mission of historic preservation, heritage education and community service while enjoying the spacious beauty of the forty acre historic site which is listed on the US Department of the Interior’s National Register of Historic Sites.

 Some days are less typical.
 Twice this summer, thirty student volunteers from Penn State gathered at the museum to help clean up and pick up.
 A dozen of them have signed up to come back again of their own accord.
-These volunteers were treated to refreshments donated by Nancy Crane and a look at the museum from Museum CEO Christopher Lee.
+These volunteers were treated to refreshments donated by Nancy Crane and a tour of the museum.

 And then there were the young homeschoolers who took part in a special interactive learning tour (see large photo), or the longest day of the year when everyone gathered for a bonfire “to keep the sun alive!”